harshithsunku/ESP32-MQTT-WOL/DEVICE_INFO_FEATURES.md

 # Enhanced Device Information Module

-The `device_info` module has been significantly enhanced to provide comprehensive hardware feature detection and display capabilities for ESP32 family devices.
+The `device_info` module provides comprehensive hardware feature detection and display capabilities for ESP32 family devices.
+In the ESP32 MQTT Wake-on-LAN project, this module is used for system diagnostics and publishing device capabilities via MQTT for remote monitoring and management.

 ## Features Overview